-- [8] The relevant parts of s.
-7 are as follows: - 7(1) Subject to this section and sections 23 and 24(1), the head of a public body must respond not later than 30 days after receiving a request described in section 5(1). - (2) The head of the public body is not required to comply with subsection (1) if - (a) the time limit is extended under section 10, or - (b) the request has been transferred under section 11 to another public body. - [9] Schedule 1 of FIPPA says that "day" does not include a holiday or a Saturday.
-Under the Interpretation Act, a "holiday" includes, among other things, a Sunday.3 - [10] There is no dispute between the parties that the applicant filed one access request on January 9, 2025 and filed the other access requests on January 15, 2025.
-Northern Health does not argue that the 30-day deadline in s.
+- Schedule 1 of FIPPA says that "day" does not include a holiday or [7] a Saturday.
+Under the Interpretation Act, a "holiday" includes, among other things, a Sunday.3 - There is no dispute between the parties that the applicant filed the access [8] request on January 9, 2025.
+The applicant says that Northern Health was required to respond by February 24, 2025.4 Northern Health does not argue that the 30-day deadline in s.
 7(1) was extended or suspended under the provisions of ss.
 7 and 10, or that the request was transferred under s.
-11. - [11] I can see that the applicant made the January 9, 2025 access request by email at 7:32pm.
-The OIPC generally takes the position that access requests that are emailed to a public body during normal business hours are considered to be received that day and access requests emailed anytime after business hours are considered to be received the next day.
-As a result, I find that Northern Health received the January 9, 2025 access request on January 10, 2025. - [12] Considering all of the above, I find that Northern Health was required to respond to the January 9, 2025 access request by February 24, 2025 and was required to respond to the January 15, 2025 access requests by February 27, 2025.
+11. - I can see that the applicant made the access request by email at 8:36pm.
+The OIPC generally takes the position that access requests that are emailed to a public body during normal business hours are considered to be received that day and access requests emailed anytime after business hours are considered to be received the next day.5 As a result, I find that Northern Health received the access request on January 10, 2025 and was required under s.
+7(1) to respond to the access request by February 24, 2025. - Northern Health concedes that it did not respond to the applicant in accordance with s.
+7(1).6 - Considering all of the above, I find that Northern Health failed to comply with its duty under s.
+7(1) to respond to the applicant's access request by no later than 30 days after receiving it.